Living Languages Team

 Sophie Hogarth

-Program Coordinator - Sophie Hogarth
+Language Manager - Sophie Hogarth

 With a background in education and linguistics, she has experience working in community-based education programs to support Aboriginal and Torres Strait Islander communities reclaim and preserve their Languages.
 Sophie is passionate about grassroots training and supporting people to develop the skills and knowledge they need to learn, teach and share their Languages.
 She loves seeing the transformative journey that people undergo in this process.
 This is what attracted her to Language work, she is continually inspired by the determination and the strength of individual and community-led Language work happening across Australia.